 The Achilles heel of this technique is that we need to be able to keep track of the robots absolute position on the field.
 As it turns out, this is actually quite hard to do.

 The method that we are currently using is to use the encoders on the drive wheels and the gyro to integrate the robot’s position over time.
 Every 20 ms or so, we get the current value of the drive wheel encoders and the gyro, and using this information and a little trigonometry compute the change in x and y during that interval.
 The problem with this is that we get an accumulated error which increases over time which can end up with fairly large error.
 However, we were able to get the robot to follow fairly complex paths reasonably reliably.
 Improving the accuracy of this is one of our primary goals.
-To see how all of this works, check out our complete for our 2018 robot which can be found here.

 Now in order for this all to work, we must have a reasonable path for the robot to follow.
 We initially used the Pathfinder code which can be found here.
 This creates paths using quintic hermite splines.
 While this worked fairly well it had some drawbacks.
 The biggest issue was that it only computed the path for the center of the robot.
 If you wanted the path for the wheels of a tank robot, you needed to call a second routine which computed those paths from the generated center path and the width of the robot.
 The problem with this is that you could not control the speed of the left and right wheels.
 In particular, if the robot attempted to make tight turns, the speed of the outside wheels often greatly exceeded the capabilities of the robot.